 The Ellora Caves are a series of rock-cut temples and monasteries dating from the 5th to the 10th century.
 Highlights include the Kailasa Temple, a massive temple carved from a single rock piece, and the Buddha and Bodhisattvas sculptures in the Ajanta Caves.
 Situated in Aurangabad, Maharashtra, these caves are a must-see for any history or religion buff.

 The Kumarakom Bird Sanctuary is a paradise for bird lovers.
-Situated on the banks of the Vembanad Lake, this sanctuary is home to over 200 species of birds, including ducks, herons, cormorants, and egrets.
-You can also spot turtles, amphibians, and fish in the lake, making it an excellent place for an arcadian stroll or boat ride.
+Situated on the banks of the Vembanad Lake, this sanctuary is home to over 200 species of birds, amphibians, and fish in the lake, making it an excellent place for an arcadian stroll or boat ride.

 Are you planning a trip abroad?
 Applying for a visa can be a time-consuming and stressful process.
 But with Visa2Fly, you can apply for a tourist visa online quickly and easily.
 We are a visa provider company in India and we offer online visa application services for a variety of countries.
 We can help you apply for your tourist visa online so that you can focus on enjoying your trip.
 Contact us today to learn more about our services!